garahan/jkk-radar/README.md

 # JKK Radar

 An automated apartment hunting bot for [JKK Tokyo (Tokyo Metropolitan Housing Supply Corporation)](https://jhomes.to-kousya.or.jp/).
-It continuously monitors public housing vacancies and alerts you via Telegram when affordable apartments appear near a target location — specifically **Apple Shinjuku** in Shinjuku, Tokyo.
+It continuously monitors public housing vacancies and alerts you via Telegram when affordable apartments appear near a target location in Tokyo.

 ---